spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/shape-analysis/normalizing-morphometrics-compressions/normalization-pipeline.rst

 using the equation in the figure below.

-Additionally, if the ``-normalize-hc 1`` flag is used, metrics are normalized using a database built from healthy control subjects.
+Additionally, if the ``-normalize-hc 1`` flag is used, metrics are normalized using a database built from adult healthy participants.
 This database uses the PAM50 template as an anatomical reference system.

 .. figure:: https://raw.githubusercontent.com/spinalcordtoolbox/doc-figures/sb/4158-add-tutorial-sct-compute-compression/spinalcord-compresssion-norm/normalized_metrics_hc_figure.png